llun/activities.next/docs/setup.md

 any tunnel should work including [ngrok](https://ngrok.com/)

-Point the tunnel to localhost at port 3000 and start the service with `yarn dev` then register your personal account at `https://{host}/auth/register` then login. after this you should be able to use your ActivityPub server to follow other or post to other in Fediverse.
+Point the tunnel to localhost at port 3000 and start the service with `yarn dev` then sign up your personal account at `https://{host}/auth/signup` then login. after this you should be able to use your ActivityPub server to follow other or post to other in Fediverse.